-Billy’s North Carolina bear had an official weight of 647 pounds and was estimated to be nine years, nine months old.
+Billy’s North Carolina record black bear had an official weight of 647 pounds and was estimated to be nine years, nine months old.
 The record bruin was shot on a dog hunt in Hyde County, NC, a hotbed for big bears in the state.